-The grantee must follow all applicable local, state and/or federal laws pertaining to the expenditure of funds.
-Proof of Invitation to Bid, contracts and any other pertinent documentation must be retained by the grantee.
-Likewise, all local, state and federal permits required for construction projects must be acquired by the grantee before grant monies can be expended.
+The grantee must follow all applicable local, state, and/or federal laws pertaining to the expenditure of funds.
+Proof of Invitation to Bid, contracts, and any other pertinent documentation must be retained by the grantee.
+Likewise, all local, state, and federal permits required for construction projects must be acquired by the grantee within 90 days after the contract is entered into.